wp-plugins/wp-days-ago/readme.txt

 == Description ==

-This plugin displays the number of years, days, hours and minutes since a post or a page was published in the same format as Facebook, Twitter etc. Examples are "Just now" (less than a minute ago), "47 minutes ago" (less than an hour ago), "3 hours ago" (less than a day ago), "Yesterday", "3 days ago", "One week ago", "3 months ago", "3 months, 4 days ago", "2 years, 13 days ago" and so on.
+This plugin displays the number of years, months, days, hours and minutes since a post or a page was published in the same format as Facebook, Twitter etc. Examples are "Just now" (less than a minute ago), "47 minutes ago" (less than an hour ago), "3 hours ago" (less than a day ago), "Yesterday", "3 days ago", "One week ago", "3 months ago", "3 months, 4 days ago", "2 years, 13 days ago" and so on.
 It's also possible to configure wp-days-ago to fall back to displaying the actual date and time when a post or page was published when a certain number of seconds after publishing time has been reached.

 Cache plugins, like W3 Total Cache and WP Super Cache, are supported through the use of AJAX.
-This means that the plugin will show corret information even if the page is cached.
+This means that the plugin will show correct information even if the page is cached.
 Please see the installation instructions, and the stopUsingAjaxAfter parameter in particular, for details.

 = Translations =
 * English